Sarah Brightman in Concert

-Sarah Brightman in Concert was a 2009 concert tour by the British classical crossover singer Sarah Brightman throughout Latin America.
+Sarah Brightman in Concert was a 2009 concert tour by the English classical crossover singer Sarah Brightman throughout Latin America.

 After The Symphony World Tour, Brightman started another world tour in October 2009, visiting first Mexico closing Festival Internacional de Chihuahua (Chihuahua International Festival) in Benito Juarez Olympic Stadium.
 Then continued through Latin America with totally sold-out venues in 7 countries, and ending in UNESCO World Heritage Site Chichen Itza, Mexico, where she was accompanied by the Symphony Orchestra of Yucatán under the direction of Paul Bateman, with tenor Erkan Aki and countertenor Fernando Lima.